learn-co-curriculum/phase-3-active-record-crud-operations-lab/TUTORIAL.md

   Movie.find(1).title
 end
 ```
 Using the Active record `find` method we are able to pull out specific elements form the database.
-The default arugument for find is the ID, however as you will see later we can use other arguments as well.
+The default argument for find is the ID, however as you will see later we can use other arguments as well.

 ### Can find by multiple attributes
 ```